sgheidi/audio/README.md

 ## Other notes

 - This command-line tool only works on RIFF audio data (i.e the '.wav' file extension).
-- The plot only shows the first 5000 samples to save computational time, as the audio signal is periodic.
+- The plot only shows the first 5000 samples to save computation time, as the audio signal is periodic.
-- Code is well commented, separated into objects and uses powerful visualization library (Python's matplotlib) to visualize the signal data.